A HISTORY OF RELIGION IN 18TH CENTURY ENGLAND

 By Tim Lambert

 In the early 18th century England was noted for its lack of religious enthusiasm.
-It was an age of reason rather then dogmatism and the churches lacked vigour.
+It was an age of reason rather then dogmatism and the churches lacked vigor.
 However in the mid-18th century things began to change.
 In 1739 the great evangelist George Whitefield (1714-1770) began preaching.
 Also in 1739 John Wesley (1703-1791) began preaching.
 He eventually created a new religious movement called the Methodists.

 John Wesley traveled all over the country, often preaching in open spaces.
 People jeered at his meetings and threw stones but Wesley persevered.
 John Wesley never intended to form a movement separate from the Church of England.
 However the Methodists did eventually break away.